 Thomas L. Sager Award

-The Thomas L. Sager Award is given to law firms that have demonstrated sustained commitment to advance the hiring, retention and promotion of diverse attorneys.
+The Thomas L. Sager Award is presented to law firms that have demonstrated sustained commitment to advance the hiring, retention and promotion of diverse attorneys.

 George B. Vashon Innovator Award

-George B. Vashon Innovator Award is given to in-house legal departments, law firms, and bar associations that have led the way with innovative best practices to assist diverse attorneys in the legal profession.
+George B. Vashon Innovator Award is presented to in-house legal departments, law firms, and bar associations that have led the way with innovative best practices to assist diverse attorneys in the legal profession.